Afif13/CSS-Tip/content/direction-aware-shapes/index.md

 ---
 layout: layouts/post.njk
 title: Direction-Aware CSS Shapes
-description: A few lines of code to make any CSS shape adjust according to the direction of the text.
+description: A few lines of code to make any CSS shape adjust according to the direction of the text
 date: 2025-11-27
 tags: posts
 ---